-I promised a some time ago that i would take you through the writing process as i rewrite the first Morfasson book… so here we are.
-Right back where it all began some 9 years ago.
-I was 13 when i began and i hope to finish this one by the time ten years has passed since i began.
-(I think the actual date i started was the 7th of November based on what inspired me to write it in the first place…) So… with 18 months and 100000 words to write… i’d best get cracking.
+I promised some time ago that I would take you through the writing process as I rewrite the first Morfasson book… So here we are.
+Right back where it all began some nine years ago.
+I was thirteen when i began and I hope to finish this one by the time ten years has passed since I began.
+(I think the actual date i started was the 13th of November, based on what inspired me to write it in the first place.)
+So… with eighteen months and one hundred thousand words to write, I’d best get cracking.

 I have a lot of projects at the moment and this doesn’t take priority.
-I have a writing schedule and at the moment this is limited to Fridays.
-However, as i finish other projects things will pick up speed.
-(I’ve got a film i’m working on so once that’s done i should have an extra couple of days a week to play with)… but no matter… I’ll keep chipping away and one day it will be finished.
+I have a writing schedule and at the moment this book is limited to Fridays.
+However, as I finish other projects things will pick up speed.
+(I’ve got a film I’m working on so once that’s done I should have an extra couple of days a week to play with) But no matter… I’ll keep chipping away and one day it will be finished.

-I think i’ll begin by returning to the old version and looking at how it can be improved.
+I think I’ll begin by returning to the old version and looking at how it can be improved.
 I’ve tried before and not had much luck.
-It’s called ‘Under The Führer’s Control,’ (That might change…) and clocks in at around 75000 words long.
-As you’ve guessed, it’s a war story… and the problem is that it’s a bit convoluted.
-It makes very little sense, has very little to do with the Morfassons and includes a massive island the size of Wales just off the french coast that mysteriously nobody has noticed… and an awful lot of doubles.
-The doubles have to go for a start, as does the massive island the size of Wales.
-I’ll come back to what i’m going to do about them later.
+It’s called ‘Under The Führer’s Control,’ (That might change) and clocks in at around seventy five thousand words long.
+As you’ve guessed, It’s a war story, and the problem is that it’s a bit convoluted.
+It makes very little sense, has very little to do with the Morfasson and includes a massive island the size of Wales just off the French coast that, mysteriously, nobody has noticed… And an awful lot of doppelgangers.
+The doppelgangers have to go, as does the massive island the size of Wales.
+I’ll come back to what I’m going to do about them later.
 The main plot of the original involves the kidnapping of British citizens and their imprisonment in what was presumed to be a P.O.W camp.
-Although the P.O.W idea takes less precedence as the story goes on and it becomes more farcical and makes less sense and then all the characters from the beginning are dead AND IT MAKES NO GOD DAMNED SENSE…
+The P.O.W idea takes less precedence as the story goes on and it becomes more farcical and makes less sense and then all the characters from the beginning are dead AND IT MAKES NO GOD DAMNED SENSE!

 Another issue with the first version was the lack of any central character.
-I’ve already solved this though.
-One character from the original was a Journalist by the name of Charlie Fuller who found himself imprisoned by communists near to the POW camp… don’t ask.
-I’m dropping the Journalist aspect of his character and instead making him an employee of the Morfassons (solves another problem.)
-He’ll be the one doing the investigating and i think i’ll make him narrate the first half… which will be entirely new material explaining how he ended up imprisoned… though this time he’ll be in the same place as the others and not a separate place run by another entirely different set of nut jobs.
+I’ve already solved this.
+One character from the original was a journalist by the name of Charlie Fuller who found himself imprisoned by communists near to the POW camp.
+Don’t ask.
+I’m dropping the journalist aspect of his character and instead making him an employee of the Morfasson (solves another problem.)
+He’ll be the one doing the investigating and i think i’ll make him narrate the first half, which will be entirely new material explaining how he ended up imprisoned- Though this time he’ll be in the same place as the others and not a separate place run by another entirely different set of nut jobs.

-So… shall we begin?
-I don’t think i’ll do chapters… just have three separate parts to it.
-As Charlie is narrating the first half i think i’ll write it in an older style… It’s kind of Dickensian/Austen but… well sort of.
-I’m not sure… I’ve made it kind of detailed but done it in as few sentences as possible… Which is kind of a bit like Dickens i suppose.
+So… Shall we begin?
+I don’t think I’ll do chapters, just have three separate parts to it.
+As Charlie is narrating the first half I think I’ll write it in an older style.
+Kind of Dickensian/Austen but… Well sort of.
+Kind of detailed but done it in as few sentences as possible… Which is kind of a bit like Dickens I suppose.
 Either way it looks sort of old fashioned.
 It seems to me to be very formal and stiff and proper which i think gives it an added sense of depth.

 Ahhh… Facial hair.
-It was when i reached this point that i noticed that the subject keeps creeping into my writing… quite a lot.
-There’s a fair amount in Rebels (where it’s used to symbolize maturity and the onset of it…) and it crops up majorly in Volume 2 of Dark Legend… So i decided that this book should be no different.
-I’ve put in a sub-point to Charlie’s character where his Grandfather tells him that a man who never grows a beard is never to be trusted… which prompts Charlie to desire one and inevitably leads him into conflict with the headmaster.
-I might make a point later on of having the villain and his followers be completely bald and clean shaven… just to get the point across.
-In fact… that is really sinister.
+It was when I reached this point that i noticed that the subject keeps creeping into my writing, quite a lot.
+There’s a fair amount in Rebels (where it’s used to symbolise maturity and the onset of it) and it crops up majorly in Volume 2 of Dark Legend… So I decided that this book should be no different.
+I’ve put in a sub-point to Charlie’s character where his Grandfather tells him that a man who never grows a beard is never to be trusted, which prompts Charlie to desire one and inevitably leads him into conflict with the headmaster.
+I might make a point later on of having the villain and his followers be completely bald and clean shaven. just to get the point across.
+In fact… That is really sinister.
 All the antagonistic characters have no hair… That is good!